openjdk/jextract/README.md

 ### Building

 `jextract` depends on the [C libclang API](https://clang.llvm.org/doxygen/group__CINDEX.html).
 To build the jextract sources, the easiest option is to download LLVM binaries for your platform, which can be found [here](https://releases.llvm.org/download.html) (version 13.0.0 is recommended).
-Both the `jextract` tool and the bindings it generates depend heavily on the [Foreign Function & Memory API](https://openjdk.java.net/jeps/454), so a suitable [jdk 22+ distribution](https://jdk.java.net/23/) is also required.
+Both the `jextract` tool and the bindings it generates depend heavily on the [Foreign Function & Memory API](https://openjdk.java.net/jeps/454), a suitable [jdk 23 or higher distribution](https://jdk.java.net/23/) is also required.

 > <details><summary><strong>Building older jextract versions</strong></summary>
 >